ztmeyer/remotelist/README.md

 # Remote Jobs List
-Simply a list of companies or jobs boards advertising Remote Jobs.
+A curated list of companies or job boards advertising Remote Jobs.

 | Categories | * |
 |--|--|